larryknaebelobsidian/kingdom/SecondComingBible/the SECOND COMING BIBLE.md

 from the original printing
 entitled *The Millennium Bible*

-Below is a selective list of passages found in the book.
+Below is a selected list of passages found in the book.
 Only those seen by me as directly related to the second coming are shown.

+Unlike the book, Scripture passages in these selected passages are from the Legacy Standard Bible unless noted otherwise.
+LSB - Legacy Standard Bible
+Copyright © 2021 by The Lockman Foundation.
+All rights reserved.
+Managed in partnership with Three Sixteen Publishing Inc. [lsbible.org](https://www.lsbible.org/) Links to Scripture passages point to the free online version (https://read.lsbible.org) .
 ## Genesis
 ### 12
 #### Vers.
 1-3.
 THE ABRAHAMIC COVENANT FORMED.